Seagram Ltd. and Bronfman Family

 ARCHITECTURE: THE SEAGRAM BUILDING

 Designed by Ludwig Mies van der Rohe and commissioned by the company as its corporate headquarters, the Seagram building in New York City is a masterpiece of modern architecture.
-Records describe the design, planning, and construction of the Seagram building as well as company efforts to use it as a public relations symbol.
+Records describe the Seagram building's design, planning, and construction and company efforts to use it as a public relations symbol.

 PHILANTHROPY AND JEWISH ACTIVISM